LLNL/quandary/docs/mkdocs/user-guide.md

 The third penalty term can be added with parameter $\gamma_4 > 0$ to encourage small control pulse amplitudes by penalizing the control pulse energy.
 This term can be useful if hardware bounds are given for the control pulse amplitudes: Rather than include amplitude bounds on control pulse directly, which often leads to more non-convex optimization problems and convergence deterioration, one can utilize this penalty term to favor short control pulses with small amplitudes.
 Compare also \cite{gunther2023practical} for its usage to determine minimal gate durations.

 The last penalty term, activated by setting $\gamma_5>0$, is used to penalize variation in control strength between consecutive B-spline coefficients.
 It is currently only implemented for piecewise zeroth order spline functions, see Section \ref{subsec:bspline-0}, where it is useful to prevent noisy control pulses.
-Referring to the control function representation in \eqref{eq:spline-ctrl}, this penalty function takes the form:
+Referring to the control function representation in $\eqref{eq:spline-ctrl}$, this penalty function takes the form:

 \begin{align}
   Var(\vec{\alpha}) = \sum_{k=1}^Q Var_k(\vec{\alpha}),\quad Var_k(\vec{\alpha}) = \sum_{f=1}^{N_f^k} \sum_{s=2}^{N_s^k} |\alpha_{s,f}^k - \alpha_{s-1,f}^k|^2,